tmokmss/deploy-time-build/API.md

 public toEcsDockerImageCode(): EcrImage
 ```

+Get the instance of {@link ContainerImage} for an ECS task definition.

 ##### `toLambdaDockerImageCode` <a name="toLambdaDockerImageCode" id="deploy-time-build.ContainerImageBuild.toLambdaDockerImageCode"></a>

 ```typescript
 public toLambdaDockerImageCode(): DockerImageCode
 ```

+Get the instance of {@link DockerImageCode} for a Lambda function image.

 #### Static Functions <a name="Static Functions" id="Static Functions"></a>